csxmli2016/MARCONet/README.md

 ```
 # Parameters:
 -i: LR path, default: ./Testsets/LQsWithText
--o: save path, default: None will automatically make the save path with format [LR path]_TIME_MARCONet
+-o: save path, default: None will automatically make the save path with the format of '[LR path]_TIME_MARCONet'
--m: default: store_true, using the text label from the LR image name
+-m: default: store_true, using text label from the LR image name
 ```

 Then the SR results will be: